RogerLlrt/Getting_and_Cleaning_Data/README.md

 2.3.
 Store the names of the labels of the variable activity `activity_names`.<br />

 ### 3. Clean the data obtained
+Here is where the majority of the work will be done.
+In particular points 2, 3 and 4 from the Course Project instructions.<br />
 3.1.
 Get the indexes of the features of interest (the mean and the std of the measurements.
-It can be done by using `grep()` function over `features`. <br />
+It can be done by using `grep()` function over `features`.<br />
 3.2.
 Store all data of interest in a data.table `data`.
 Note that the structure of `merged_data` allows us to conduct this operation in a very compacted way.<br />
 3.3.
 Rename the corresponding variables in a proper manner (e.g. without lowercase, hyphens...).<br />
 3.4.
 Set the labels of the activity variable and return the data set.
 Assign it to `all_data`. <br />